-Revision of SSC guides and procedures (ERA1208) Indicator Target Collection of feedback, identification of lessons learned and possible improvement for ERA guides and procedures 5 SSC plenary meetings and 2 Peer Review Group meetings
+Revision of SSC guides and procedures (ERA1208) Indicator Target Collection of feedback, identification of lessons learned and possible improvement for ERA guides and procedures 5 SSC plenary meetings and 2 Peer Review Group meetings Achieved In 2023, all the meetings were held, and the minutes of meetings have been uploaded to the relevant workspaces.
+For the Guides, work has taken place to collect information from the Issue Log for the SSC Guides.

-In 2023, all the meetings were held, and the minutes of meetings have been uploaded to the relevant workspaces.
+workspaces.
 For the Guides, work has taken place to collect information from the Issue Log for the SSC Guides for Authorities and Applicants and draft amended versions of these guides have been prepared to share with the Peer Review Group in 2024.